 - IGVH mutation status is the third test and helps predict one’s chances of having a durable response to chemo.
 Unmutated IGVH (U-CLL) patients generally have a shorter time to disease progression.

-- InformCLL 2015-18 examined the data on 840 pts (459 previously untreated; 381 relapsed or refractory (R/R).
+- InformCLL registry examined the data on 840 pts (459 who were previously untreated; and 381 who were relapsed or refractory to a prior treatment).

-- Among all pts (N=840), 262 (31%) had FISH testing, 89 (11%) had testing performed for TP53 mutation, and 94 (11%) had testing for IGHV mutational status.
+- Among all patients (N=840), 262 (31%) had FISH testing, 89 (11%) had biomarker testing performed for TP53 mutation, and 94 (11%) had testing for IGHV mutational status.

-- In the 381 R/R pts, the numbers were even worse.
-Only 98 (26%) had testing for FISH, 35 (9%) for TP53, and 39 (10%) for IGHV.
+- In the 381 relapsed/refractory patients, the numbers were even worse.
+Only 98 (26%) had biomarker testing performed for FISH, 35 (9%) for TP53 mutation, and 39 (10%) for IGHV.

-- In 35 previously untreated pts with unmutated IGVH, CT/CIT was more common (n=20; 57%) than ibrutinib (n=13; 37%).
+- In 35 previously untreated pts with unmutated IGVH, CT/CIT was a more common treatment choice (n=20; 57%) than ibrutinib (n=13; 37%).

-Not only are too few patients getting the testing they need, the trend is moving in the wrong direction.
-Moreover, when patients relapse and they especially need to be retested, it is happening even less.
+We have our work cut out for us surrounding both educating healthcare providers and patients on this issue.
+Not only are too few patients getting the biomarker testing they need, the trend is moving in the wrong direction which leads to poorer outcomes.
+Moreover, when CLL patients relapse and they especially need to have their biomarkers checked again, retesting is happening even less.

 Finally, in the greatest tragedy that these results highlight, even when the appropriate testing is done, the results aren’t influencing therapy choices and patients are getting treatments that are not likely going to help them.